Samuelisusername/Proteomic-Deconvolution-Framework/README.md

 ---

 **Note**: This framework represents ongoing research in proteomic deconvolution.
-Results should be validated with additional datasets before clinical application. ::::: for fixed sigmatrixes in choosefracs.py how to choose the patientnr for the sigmatrix: if you want on
+Results should be validated with additional datasets before clinical application.